ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood/index.md

 ![48-entire-form](https://dev-to-uploads.s3.amazonaws.com/i/23faa5uxpnw0yftygxj6.jpg)

-In the [next part](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-part-6-a25) we'll connect our contact form to our database so we can persistent the data entered into the form.
+In the next part we'll connect our contact form to our database so we can persistent the data entered into the form.

 # Part 6 - GraphQL

-In [part 5](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-part-5-2ol4) we generated a contact page and took input from the user.
 In this part we'll connect our contact form to our database so we can persistent the data entered into the form.

 To modify our database we'll go to our `schema.prisma` file and add a `Contact` model.